UnifiedID2/uid2-docs-preview/preview/docs/sdks/uid2-sdk-ref-java.md

 #### Client-Server Integration

-If you're using client-server integration (see [Server-Side Integration Guide for JavaScript](../guides/integration-javascript-server-side.md)), follow this step:
+If you're using client-server integration (see [Client-Server Integration Guide for JavaScript](../guides/integration-javascript-server-side.md)), follow this step:

 * Send this identity as a JSON string back to the client (to use in the [identity field](../sdks/client-side-identity.md#initopts-object-void)) using the following: